DenverArtMuseum/mayer-2023/content/miller.md

 {% figure 'miller-fig-2', 'is-pulled-left' %}

-## Earl Stendahl, in New York to his son, Al Stendahl, in Los Angelese, Friday, October 29, 1954 (dated by Earl)
+## Earl Stendahl, in New York to his son, Al Stendahl, in Los Angeles, Friday, October 29, 1954 (dated by Earl)

 (On page 4 or 5 of what appears to be a six-page letter)